swdpcomputing/m_sync/README.md

 # m_sync
- A program, written in Max/MSP & Javscript, for the algorithmic composition of electronic music.
-A predecessor to Isomer, written in C++.
+A program, written in Max/MSP5 & Javscript, for the algorithmic composition of electronic music.

+A predecessor to Isomer, written in C++, available on this GitHub account.
+Current version 0.1.86

+This program / code has been opened or modified since ~2014.